LuisR-jpg/AZ-900/DescribeCloudConcepts.md

 ### Describe the benefits of high availability and scalability in the cloud.

+Two of the biggest considerations when deploying an application are:

+- Uptime/Availabitily

+- Ability to handle demand/scale

+#### High availability

+Azure provides uptime guarantees depending on the service.

+Based on the service-level agreements.
+These agreements lie between azure and clients, or a TI department of a building with the business clients.
+There are: 99% 99.9% 99.95% 99.99% guarantees, each one way more expensive than the previous.

+#### Scalability

+It allows to handle demand.
+You don't have to overpay all the time, just pay what you use.

+##### Vertical Scaling

+Resources grow in size.
+You could add more CPUs or RAM to the VM.

+##### Horizontal Scaling

+In this case, additional virtual machines or containers are addded.

 ### Describe the benefits of reliability and predictability in the cloud.

+#### Reliability

+It's the ability of a system to recover from failures.
+In some cases, your resources will shift to a different region for you.

+#### Predictability

+This lets you move forward with confidence.
+Cost and performance are predictable with Azure.

+##### Performance

+Performance predictability is supported by autoscaling, lod balancing and high availability.

+##### Cost

+Tools like Total Cost of Ownership (TCO) or Pricing Calculator help know how much your resources will spend.

 ### Describe the benefits of security and governance in the cloud.

+#### Governance

+Things like templates help ensure that all your deployed resources meet corporate standards, and you can update them when standards change.

+Auditing helps flag and mitigate any resource out of compliance.

+#### Security

+You can choose between services so you could either take care of your own security or let it be taken care of.

+Also, cloud is well suited to handle DDoS and more attacks.

 ### Describe the benefits of manageability in the cloud.

+#### Management of the cloud

+It speaks to managing your cloud resources.
+You can autoscale, deploy resources, monitor, receive alerts.

+#### Management in the cloud

+You're able to manage your cloud environment and resources.
+You can manage through a web portal, command line, APIs, Powershell.

 ## Describe cloud services types